What is Pay As You Throw?

 Why should I pay for garbage pickup?
 Isn’t this what my taxes are supposed to cover?

 Not all taxpayers receive garbage services.
 Businesses and commercial properties, including residences of over 4 units and trailer parks, pay substantial taxes yet must contract for waste collection.

-With PAYT, it becomes more equitable for residents with smaller amounts of garbage to pay for what they use, and those who reduce and recycle are rewarded with a lower trash bill.
-Citizens who choose not to recycle, and therefore produce more garbage, will be rewarded with a much higher cost of disposal.
+With PAYT, it becomes more equitable for residents with smaller amounts of garbage to pay for what they use, and those who reduce the waste they produce are rewarded with a lower trash bill.
+Citizens who produce more waste will pay a higher cost of disposal.

-The City is still providing curbside collection of garbage as well as recyclables.
+The City is still providing curbside collection of waste.
 There are many PAYT communities, including Ellsworth, without curbside collection—residents must not only purchase PAYT bags or tags, but they also have to transport their garbage to a transfer station.

 Doesn’t PAYT increase illegal dumping?

 That has not been the case in Brewer.
 Nationwide studies have shown that most communities that start a PAYT system see little to no increase in roadside dumping.
 Illegal dumping exists in almost all communities, but the majority of dumped materials is not residential in origin—it is usually bulky items (e.g. furniture, construction debris, etc) that are not affected with a PAYT system.
 The Brewer Public Works Department works closely with the Code Enforcement Office and Police Department to identify and pursue any offenders.